A Defense of the 1st Order

 Location.
 18° 28.224′ N, 66° 7.416′ W. Marker is in San Juan, Puerto Rico, in San Juan Municipality.
 Marker is on Cll Del Morro.
 Touch for map.
 Marker is in this post office area: San Juan PR 00926, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Main Plaza (about 300 feet away, measured in a direct line); Defending San Juan (approx. ¼ mile away); Francisco de Miranda (approx. 0.6 miles away); Casa Natal de Don Ramón Power y Giralt (approx. 0.6 miles away); Noel Estrada (approx. 0.7 miles away); What About Water? (approx. 0.8 miles away); In Defense of San Juan (approx. 0.8 miles away); Firepower (approx. 0.8 miles away).
+The Main Plaza (about 300 feet away, measured in a direct line); Defending San Juan (approx. ¼ mile away); Piña Colada Made Famous (approx. 0.6 miles away); Francisco de Miranda (approx. 0.6 miles away); Casa Natal de Don Ramón Power y Giralt (approx. 0.6 miles away); Noel Estrada (approx. 0.7 miles away); In Defense of San Juan (approx. 0.8 miles away); What About Water? (approx. 0.8 miles away).
 Touch for a list and map of all markers in San Juan.

 Categories. • Forts, Castles •